wxcctechsummit/wxcclabguides/labsnew/Lab3.md

 > ## The Steps below summarize/recap Lab 1.
 Ensure you have Completed [Lab 1: Part 5 & 6 here](Lab1.md){:target="\_blank"}

 > These tasks are to be completed by the customer administrator.
-By following these steps, you would have prepped the tenant to begin configuring different services offered by the platform.
-At the end of the lab, you should be able to login an agent with the configured user extension.
+At the end of the lab pre-requisites, you should be able to login an agent in the agent desktop application with the configured user extension.

 **Quick Links**